“For me, Silent Hill is about sadness, anxiety, flesh,

 sex, beauty and craziness”

-Whatever you thought about the movie, I’m sure you’ll agree that this is one HELL of a title sequence.
-Directed by French motion designer Kook Ewo, with 3D animation and visual effects provided by Chez Eddy, the end title sequence of Silent Hill: Revelation is designed to keep you spellbound in your seat up until after the end credits.
+Whatever you thought about the movie, I’m sure you’ll agree that this is one hell of a title sequence.
+Directed by French motion designer Kook Ewo, with 3D animation and visual effects provided by Chez Eddy, the end title sequence of Silent Hill: Revelation is designed to keep you spellbound in your seat.
 The Spider-Monster will make sure of that…

 The sequence starts with a camera creeping over a crooked hospital floor.
 The subjective camera then pans up via a rusty cleaver that has just been hacked violently into the floor, leading our gaze straight into the trap of a gruesome death scene that is frozen in time.
 Then a jump-cut to the first credit.